axesup/combate/Dev-Setup:-General-Information.md

 1. `./bin/coco-mongodb` (runs the MongoDB server)
 1. `npm run nodemon` (runs the server, automatically restarting on server-side changes)
-1. `npm run brunch watch` (compiles app files to public folder continuously, refreshing the browser window on changes)
+1. `npm run webpack -- --watch` (compiles app files to public folder continuously, refreshing the browser window on changes)

-You can also use the command `npm run dev` to both run brunch and the server in one terminal.
-If you don't need nodemon or brunch to restart on changes or build files, you can simply run `npm run start` instead.
+You can also use the command `npm run dev` to both run webpack and the server in one terminal.
+If you don't need nodemon or webpack to restart on changes or build files, you can simply run `npm run start` instead.

 ### Running The Proxy

 If you are working solely on the website, not the server, you can run your development environment as a proxy to CodeCombat's production servers.
 This allows you to see your changes using live data, rather than downloading or building a local database.
 To run the proxy:

 1. `npm run proxy`
-1. `npm run brunch watch`
+1. `npm run webpack -- --watch`

 Note that you do not need to run or even set up MongoDB to develop on the proxy.